garyham/fluxurious/README.md

 # Fluxurious

-## Changes

-The `.length` property of the event has been changed to `.length()` a method (from a getter) and all Event methods are now bound to `this` to make Events easier to pass over calling boundaries.

 ## What is it?

 A strongly typed event/store system with easy integration into React (16+).

-Events are independent of the Store and allow 0..N subscribers to listen for a published payload.
+Events are independent of the Store, allow 0..N subscribers to listen for a published payload, don't rely on strings and are strongly typed.

 Stores can subscribe to Events (as can other functions).
-Contexts are created to allow Store state to be passed easily to React components.
+Contexts are automatically created to allow Store state to be passed easily to React components.

 It does similar things to Redux in that it has stores and events (aka actions) and it supports injection of state from props but it is **not** Redux.

-Time-travelling debug was not a design intent, nor has it any of the tool chain support.
+## Why?

+I liked the Redux is the correct approach but the reliance on strings for events and the use of switch statements made for poor typechecking.
+Added to that async handling (with Thunk) seems to be an afterthough with really complex typings.
+Lastly the level of boilerplate needed just frustrated me.

 I was strongly influenced, both positively and negatively, by Redux (reducers, connect() and the separation of concerns), immutable data and reactive programming (RxJs) and I am a huge typescript fan.